Mortgage Contingency Clause in NYC

-Simply put, a mortgage contingency clause in NYC ensures the following.
-Say a buyer applies for a loan from a bank.
-If that buyer fails to obtain a firm commitment for a mortgage within the specified period, then the buyer may elect to cancel the contract.
-Then the buyer receives the return of the initial downpayment.
+Simply put, a mortgage contingency clause in NYC real estate ensures the following: Say a buyer wants to buy a home and applies for a loan from a bank.
+If that buyer fails to obtain a firm commitment for a mortgage within the specified period, the buyer may cancel the contract.
+Then the buyer receives the return of the initial downpayment, his earnest money deposit.

-The “commitment letter” should not be confused with the “pre-approval letter.”
+Don’t confuse the “commitment letter” with the “pre-approval letter.”
 A pre-approval letter is typically a non-binding letter.
 This letter carries very little legal weight.
-It is issued by a bank before conducting a more detailed investigation of the borrower and the property.
+A bank issues it before conducting a more detailed investigation of the borrower and the property.

 The conventional explanation given is that buyers should request the clause.
 It gives them added protection if they are applying for financing.
-At the same time, sellers should avoid the clause.
+At the same time, sellers will push to avoid the mortgage Contingency Clause.
 It may result in delays caused by the buyer’s loan approval process.
-Delays can also be caused by having to find a new buyer if the buyer “in contract” cancels under this clause.

 Whether a mortgage contingency clause in NYC is “necessary” depends on several factors, including: